-High, middle and low attainers: definitionPupils are grouped together as high, middle or low attainers in the Key Stage 2 and 4 performance tables.
-Get to grips with how this is calculated based on pupils' levels at the end of KS1 and KS2 respectively.
+High, middle and low attainers: definitionPupils are grouped as high, middle or low attainers in the Key Stage 2 and 4 performance tables based on their prior attainment in KS1 and KS2 respectively.
 Read about the changes to how prior attainment bands are calculated in relation to scaled scores.

 Attainment and progress: know the differenceWhen it comes to measuring pupil performance, attainment and progress can become easily confused.
 Be clear about the difference so you can effectively analyse your school’s performance data.